NicolasJamar/graphql-tutorial/README.md

 # Introduction to GraphQL

-> NOTE: this tutorial comes from this [Yeam Treehouse Repo](https://github.com/treehouse-projects/intro-to-graphql)
+> NOTE: this tutorial comes from this [Team Treehouse Repo](https://github.com/treehouse-projects/intro-to-graphql)

 ## Running the Examples